-Grid operators assume a certain level of redundancy in both transmission capacity and supply capacity.
-These capacity margins in transmission should give the grid the capability to withstand an unexpected outage of a single system component in the grid.
-The same criteria on the outage of any generating unit online apply apacity.
-Such a supply capacity margin must at least match the largest generating unit online even as the same margin is needed to quickly balance and electricity usage.
-Supply margins that commit generation capacity to balance supply and demand also help the system recover from an adverse event.
+withstand an unexpected outage of a single system component in the grid.
+The on the outage of any generating unit online apply to supply capacity.
+Such a supply capacity margin must at the largest generating unit online even as the same margin is needed to quickly balance and match electricity usage.
+Supply margins that commit generation to balance supply capacity and demand also help the system recover from an adverse event.
 Generation that functions in this manner provide ancillary services.
 Systems with significant variable renewables penetration will require additional ancillary services.
-It is important to note that while ERC and DOE use common norms for setting reserve capacities, no review of actual performance is made to check if such capacities are effective.
+It is important to note that while ERC and DOE use common norms for setting reserve capacities. no review of actual performance is made to check if such capacities are effective.